MikePerholtz/commute-tool/README.md

 A prototype version of the site is provided at: commutetool.slopesidesystems.com

+CHALLENGES FACED
+The biggest challenge I faced was trying to get ArcGIS working inside of ASP.net MVC rendering engine.
+There was particular rendering (or loading) order to the ARC JavaScript API's there, so all I would  get was a blank map and no error.

+I built this code challenge on top of .net core, which is Microsoft's latest cross-platform technology.
+IT's now possible to run .net code on not just windows, but Mac and Linux.
+This has big advantages.
+However, the next biggest challenge was trying to get this ASP.net Core app working at my host.

 CURRENT STATUS
 Current Functionality enabled: Ability to display the map of LA and search for an address